sergioflores-j/ts-to-go/README.md

 return num1 + num2;
 };

-// Wrap it using wrapException const wrappedSyncFn = wrapException(syncFn);
+// Wrap it using wrapExceptionSync const wrappedSyncFn = wrapExceptionSync(syncFn);

 // Use the wrapped function
 const [error, result] = wrappedSyncFn(0, 1);